Chapter 1: Exploring Family: Structures, Trends, and Influences on Child Development

 Urie Bronfenbrenner’s ecological systems theory provides a framework for understanding the multiple layers of influence on a child’s development (Bronfenbrenner, 1979, 1986).
 Bronfenbrenner studied Freud, Erikson, Piaget, and other learning theorists and believed that all their theories could be enhanced by adding the dimension of context (Bronfenbrenner, 1979).
 What is being taught and how society interprets situations depend on who is involved in the life of a child and where a child lives or their community.
 Bronfenbrenner’s ecological system model explains the direct and indirect influence that systems have on an individual’s development.

 - Microsystem: Serves as the immediate environment that impacts a child directly.
 The relationship between individuals and those around them must be considered.
-These are the people such as parents, peers, teachers, and community members, with whom the child interacts.
+These are the people such as parents, peers, educators, and community members, with whom the child interacts.

 - Example: Supportive parents who read to their child and provide educational activities may positively influence cognitive and language skills.